PX4/PX4-user_guide/en/frames_vtol/vtol_tiltrotor_omp_hobby_zmo_fpv.md

   - Yaw the vehicle to the right (nose to the right) -> right motor should tilt down
   - Yaw the vehicle to the left (nose to the left) -> left motor should tilt down
 - Mount the propellers.
-- Check CG.
+- Check center of gravity (GG).
   Switch the vehicle into forward flight mode.
   To check the CG lift the vehicle with two fingers up at the markings underneath the wing.
   The vehicle should balance horizontally.
   If the vehicle tips to either the tail or to the nose then you need to move the battery into the opposite direction.
   If you are not able to balance the vehicle with this method you will need to reposition some components or add weight to balance the vehicle.
 - Check actuator orientations and neutral trim
 - Check control surface reactions in [Stabilized mode](../flight_modes_fw/stabilized.md).
 Switch the vehicle into forward flight mode.
   - Roll the vehicle to the right.
     The right aileron should go down.
 The left aileron should go up.
   - Pitch the vehicle up (nose up).
     Both elevons should go down.
   - Yaw the vehicle to the right (nose to the right).
     Both elevons should go to the left.
 - If a [kill-switch](../config/safety.html#kill-switch) is used, make sure it's working properly and will not be activated accidentally in flight!
 - Arm in [Stabilized mode](../flight_modes_fw/stabilized.md) and check if motors respond to the commands, e.g. roll left increases throttle on the right motor
 - Takeoff in [Stabilized mode](../flight_modes_fw/stabilized.md) and make some basic maneuvers